viney-shih/go-cache/README.md

 Considering the flexibility, efficiency and consistency, we starts to build up our own framework.

 ## Features
 - **Easy to use** : provide a friendly interface to deal with both caching mechnaism by simple configuration.
-Limit the resource on single instance (pod) as well.
+Limit the size of memory on single instance (pod) as well.
 - **Maintain consistency** : evict keys between distributed systems by `Pub-Sub` pattern.
 - **Data compression** : provide customized marshal and unmarshal functions.
 - **Fix concurrency issue** : prevent data racing happened on single instance (pod).